puppetlabs/puppetdb/docker/README.md

   The port of the Postgres host to use when performing initial health checks and when connecting to the database.
 Defaults to '5432'.

-- `PUPPETDB_DATABASE_CONNECTION`
+- `PUPPETDB_POSTGRES_DATABASE`

-  The value for the 'subname' field in puppetdb/conf.d/database.conf.
-Defaults to '//$PUPPETDB_POSTGRES_HOSTNAME:$PUPPETDB_POSTGRES_PORT/puppetdb', which is '//postgres:5432/puppetdb' by default
+  The database name in Postgres.
+Defaults to 'puppetdb'.

 - `PUPPETDB_USER`